maddiehenniger/nf-imputation-pipeline/README.md

 ### The Configuration File

 The `nextflow.config` file is where the workflow configurations are located.
 This file is automatically detected by Nextflow, provided it is located within the launch directory.
 The user must modify the configuration file with project-specific details for Nextflow to detect where test samples, reference panels, and associated files are located.
 The configuration file is built for the intention of running on a SLURM-based system.

+Before running the pipeline, the user must modify the `nextflow.config` file.
+This file must be modified to supply the `projectTitle`, `samplesheet`, and `referencesheet` at a minimum.
+These inputs allows the pipeline to classify the pipeline by project; locate input samples; and locate references and which imputation step they will be used for, if applicable.

 ## Detailed Walkthrough of the Workflow